Build, sign, and encrypt JSON Web Tokens

 |

-This property has to be set to identify a private signing key if |
+This property must be set to identify a private signing key if |

 |